What are the dates of the conference?

 I need an invitation to the conference, how can I get one?

 Invitation letters are only for overseas delegates who require an invitation to assist with their travel visa application.
-When you make an online booking you can request an invitation letter, if you forgot to request one please contact us.
-Invitation letters will be sent from January 2022 onwards.
+When you make an online booking you can request an invitation letter.
+If you forgot to request one please contact us.
+Invitation letters will be sent from December 2022 onwards.

 Will I get a certificate of attendance at conference?

-All delegates and speakers will be able to download a certifiate of attendance from their IATEFL Dashboard after the event.
-Please note, it may take up to a week after the Conference for your certificate to appear, this delay may be longer if you book your place onsite.
+All delegates and speakers will be able to download a certificate of attendance from their IATEFL Dashboard after the event.
+Please note, it may take up to a week after the Conference for your certificate to appear.
+This delay may be longer if you register onsite.

 I’d like to apply for a scholarship to attend IATEFL’s conference, what should I do?

-Visit www.iatefl.org/scholarships for full details of the awards available for Belfast 2022 and information on how to apply.
-The deadline for applications is 16.00 (UK time) Wednesday 28 July 2021.
+Visit www.iatefl.org/scholarships for full details of the awards given for Harrogate 2023.
+The deadline for applications was 16.00 (UK time) Thursday 23 June 2022.

 I'd like to submit a speaker proposal for the IATEFL Conference, how do I do this?